masoudmatak/gods_masoud_angel/README.md

 # gods_masoud_angel

-this is an application to handle, store Gods object in the national level. various kind is:
+this is an application to handle, search and store Gods object in a datbase for the national search. various kind of Gods are:

 -New Sold Gods ( an insurance company is added as sponser) -Losed Gods